antchfx/jsonquery/README.md

 Notes: `element` is empty element that have no any name.

-List of supported XPath query packages
+List of XPath query packages
 ===
 |Name |Description |
 |--------------------------|----------------|